manni8436/Legend-of-the-Greek-Gods/README.md

     * Contact form validates and requests the user to input information in the input boxes and textarea.
     * this stops the user from accidently sending blank or incomplete contact details and information needed.

-## TESTING

-I tested my site to insure all aspects of my site works and be consitent throughtout the website as excepted for both desktop and mobile versions.

-* This includes:

-    * Making sure all pages are responsive and all contents legible.
-    * Testing that the navbar changes to a dropdown menu as excepted on all pages, collapsing at 991px as excepted.
-    * all webpages was check on major desktop and mobile platforms listed below:
-        * Chrome
-        * Firefox
-        * Safari

-A testing page has been made using MS Excel which can be found <a href="Test Page (MS1 Project).xlsx">here.</a> It details all the test taken to ensure the site works consitently across all devices.

 ## SOLVED BUGS

 * All my background images didnt fit on the screen properly as a result I changed the background-position from `background-position: center center;` to `background-position: top center;`